captn3m0/codechef/_problems/hard/EVENPOLY.md

 Unfortunately, you will not be given an explicit description of the polynomial.
 Rather, you will be given a square matrix whose entries are polynomials and the polynomial P is the determinant of this matrix.

 Here, we are defining the determinant of a matrix by the usual cofactor expansion formula.
 That is, say the matrix M is of size d x d and denote the polynomial located at row i, column j by Mi,j for any i,j between 1 and d.
-For a permutation X on the set {1,2,...,d}, let sgn(X) be (-1)inv(X) where inv(X) is the number of pairs 1 ≤ i < j ≤ d with X(i) > X(j) (*i.e.* the number of inversions of X).
+For a permutation X on the set {1,2,...,d}, let sgn(X) be (-1)inv(X) where inv(X) is the number of pairs 1 ≤ i &lt; j ≤ d with X(i) &gt; X(j) (*i.e.* the number of inversions of X).
 Then the determinant of M is the sum, over all permutations X, of the products sgn(X)M1,X(1)M2,X(2)...Md,X(d).

 ### Input